fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

 #### Private key, certificate, and encrypted token

-First ask @zwass to create an account for you in [ABM](https://github.com/fleetdm/fleet/blob/main/tools/mdm/apple/glossary-and-protocols.md#abm-apple-business-manager).
+Create an account in [ABM](https://github.com/fleetdm/fleet/blob/main/tools/mdm/apple/glossary-and-protocols.md#abm-apple-business-manager).
 You'll need an account to generate an encrypted token.

 Once you have access to ABM, follow [these guided instructions](../Using-Fleet/Mobile-device-management.md#apple-business-manager-abm) in the user facing docs to generate the private key, certificate, and encrypted token.